adriansacas/tipple/README.md

 - Symptoms not yet saved to a session in firebase as it would require to change many current working areas
 - Total drinks in Day View presented by a simple counter rather than a pie chart, will look into changing for beta
 - Notifications pushed to beta, still deciding the best approach to them
+- Drink increments are presented through an alert instead of a hidden/unhidden stepper.
+Experiencing issues on displaying stepper at appropriate time/place
+- No way to go to settings/previous sessions/friends list from a current running session.
+Will implement in beta.